ESI-FAR/RESCUE-cosimplat/README.md

 # Status (PoC)

 This is just a Proof of Concept (PoC) created to demonstrate how the long-polling paradigm can be used to enable a co-simulation platform.
-Long-polling is an older technique used for web-based communication (e.g., quasi-instantaneous group chat) and consists of a client-side component (JavaScript in this example) and a server-side component (PHP or any other server-side language/framework).
+Compared to WebSockets, Long-polling is an older technique used for web-based communication (e.g., quasi-instantaneous group chat) and consists of a client-side component (JavaScript in this example) and a server-side component (PHP or any other server-side language/framework).

 ### How It Works